GLP-1 Guide

 The 7.2mg Wegovy dose is a meaningful advancement for patients who need more weight loss than 2.4mg delivers.
 It is not for everyone.
 The titration is slow (28+ weeks to full dose), side effects are higher, and it costs more.
 But for patients who have plateaued or have very high BMI, the additional 5 to 8 percentage points of weight loss can be clinically significant.

 If you are currently on Wegovy 2.4mg and your weight loss has stalled, speak to your prescriber about whether 7.2mg is appropriate for you.
+Our weight loss plateau guide covers other strategies to try before a dose increase.

 Next Steps